vadistic/configs/packages/eslint-config/README.md

 - my customisations of `eslint-config-airbnb-typescript`
 - allows to separately enable group of rules
-- all deps are deps of this pkg (without peerDeps, no other stuff required)
+- all-in-one - no peerDep plugins/configs
-- grouped into presets and rules
+- grouped into presets (setups whole thing) and rules-only exports

 ## Installation